goshiphq/goship-cms/content/articles/small-business-shipping.md

 By taking advantage of everything this method offers, they can provide their customers with the best shopping experience from beginning to end.
 However, managing small business logistics is not as complicated as it may seem.
 GoShip.com gives you unsurpassed options when it comes to integrating retail shipping into your existing shipping strategy.
 You can either ship using [truckload freight shipping](https://www.goship.com/shipping-services/truckload-freight-shipping/) or [less-than-truckload shipping](https://www.goship.com/shipping-services/ltl-freight-shipping/).

-## What is the best way to ship for small businesses?
+## What is the best way to ship for small business?

 ### Plan ahead